 Can Clear Aligners Cause Any Oral Health Problems?

-There is no real evidence indicating that clear aligners create any oral health problems whatsoever.
+Clear aligner treatment prescribed and administered by a qualified, licensed provider isn’t typically associated with oral health problems.
 This is, of course, if the patient is following the correct care and hygiene recommendations.
 If you never clean your aligner trays, chances are you’re going to have some dental problems.
 Teeth straightening treatment isn’t a substitute for oral hygiene.

 Straightening teeth is likely to create some soreness, but that’s true of any method of orthodontia — not just clear aligners.
 Jaw soreness during treatment isn’t necessarily an indicator of something wrong with your oral health.
 If anything, it means that treatment is working and your teeth are on their way to their new locations.